VerveSol/substruct_genesis/README.md

 The `SubstructBuilder` macro generates a substruct for your original struct, containing only the fields you explicitly mark for updates.
 The generated substruct is completely independent of the original struct, providing a clean separation of concerns for building update operations.

+Built with a clean, modular architecture, the macro separates processing logic from code generation, making it maintainable, extensible, and easy to understand.

 ## Key Features

 - **Independent Substructs**: Generated substructs are completely independent of the original struct